Feb 2, 2026 | Clinical Safety & Data Protection

 2. From "Medical Devices" to "Connected Everything"

-In 2026, the term "medical device security" is becoming obsolete.
-We are now securing a Connected Health Ecosystem.
+In 2026, we are now securing a Connected Health Ecosystem.
 This includes:

 • IoMT (Internet of Medical Things): Over 7 million devices are now active in smart hospitals globally.

-• Virtual Wards: With "Hospital-at-Home" programs, the hospital’s security perimeter now extends into a patient’s living room.
+• Virtual Wards: The hospital’s security perimeter now extends into a patient’s living room.

-• Ambient AI Scribes: These tools listen to consultations to automate notes—creating a new, highly sensitive target for audio-based data theft.
+• Ambient AI Scribes: Tools that listen to consultations, creating new targets for audio-based data theft.

 3. The "Double Extortion" Evolution